Health & Safety

 Medication Collection and Distribution

-We partner with parents and physicians to provide medications to participants which are specifically identified on the completed paperwork.
-This includes prescription medicine, vitamins, over the counter medications, or homeopathic remedies.
+All Medications must be signed off by a physician or Healthcare provider.
+This includes prescription medicine, vitamins, over the counter medications, supplements, or homeopathic remedies.
 At the start of any program, we will collect any medications to be distributed.

-Please make sure that all current medications are listed on the medication authorization form and are turned over to KSS in its original packaging.
+Please make sure that all current medications are accompanied by a Medication Administration Permission Form and are turned over to KSS in its original packaging.
 KSS will not accept any medication stored in a pillbox or any other form of repackaging.

-Communication among parents and participants is not available throughout a program except during Summer Camp through our camper mail process.
+Communication among parents and participants is not available throughout a program except during Discovery Camp, which may correspond to campers through our camper mail process.
 We have a strict no-phone home policy.
 Our instructors are in consistent communication with our administrative office.

 When cell phone service is not available, our instructors carry satellite phones and regularly check in with KSS administrators.
 If a family emergency arises and you must contact the participant prior to the end of the program, please call Keystone Science School’s office at (970)468-2098.